TheAntiSnipe/go-vault/Go/An introduction to slices and randomness.md

 ```go
 return randomGreeting[rand.Intn(len(randomGreeting))]
 ```
-So we choose a random natural integer in the range 0 to the length of the randomGreeting array,
+So we choose a random natural integer in the range 0 to the length of the randomGreeting array, and that's that, really.
+No changes other than this are necessary.

+Next, we move on to [[more functions, maps and iteration methods]]!

 Tags: #go , #randomness, #slices-go, #backend